Feb. 20, 2019

 Sinan Oruc, SPEL PhD student and IASH Fellows' Speaker, will be presenting "Our Word is Our Bond."
-A Normative Study of the Pragmatics of Speech on Wednesday, February 20 at 12PM in the IASH Conference Room, LN 1106.
+A Normative Study of the Pragmatics of Speech at noon Wednesday, Feb.
+20, in the IASH Conference Room, LN-1106.

 March 8, 2019

 Colloquium with Diana Tietjens Meyers, University of Connecticut, from 3-5 p.m. in UUW-324.

 The Philosophy, Politics and Law program (PPL) has invited Anna Stilz from Princeton University as its 2019 annual PPL Scholar.
 The exact day and time of her campus-wide talk has yet to be determined.

 Colloquium with Nicolas Cornell, University of Michigan Law School, from 3-5 p.m. in UUW-324.